Menasco Motors Company: Aircraft landing gear

 Although the firm built thousands of engines for a variety of training aircraft during WWII, it did not resume engine manufacturing or development after the war, instead focusing on developing its landing gear business.

 Menasco landing gear became the industry standard, as its reputation for quality was acknowledged across the aircraft industry.

 Into space

 Menasco built the landing gear that allowed the space shuttle to land on a runway.
+It manufactured the landing gear of the Orbiter structure launched in 1977 from a 300-M steel coated in titanium-cadmium plating.

 Mergers

 Malabar Machine Company

 Malabar Machine Company was started in 1935 by Mr. E.P.
 “Ed” Grime (pronounced Grim) as a machine shop for manufacturing items for customers.
-Malabar’s primary business was aircraft jacks, including axle jacks for servicing aircraft.
+Malabar’s primary business was aircraft jacks, including axle jacks for servicing aircraft, railroads, and automobiles.

 Menasco Manufacturing Company acquired Malabar in 1945, and relocated it to its Burbank, California, plant to operate as the “Malabar Division” of Menasco.
 Malabar’s sales efforts included both domestic and international airlines and airframe manufacturers.

 Malabar continues to manufacture aircraft jack products, and offers a line of aircraft maintenance and support equipment.